Signed in as:

 In nutshell, for the last 23 years I have leveraged 1) my passion for helping others and 2) my Independent Worker w/Specialist WorkStyle to effortlessly create and deliver transformational career discovery and planning services which I call my ‘Heart Work’.

-Today, as a Family Career and Mindset Coach I guide teens, young adults and their parents to discover their innate strengths and vulnerabilities (including WorkStyle) so that each family member can 1) thrive in education and/or the workplace, and 2) support each other as individuals and as a cohesive family unit.
+Today, as a Career and Mindset Coach I guide teens and young adults (and parents) to discover their innate strengths and vulnerabilities so that they will thrive in education and the workplace.